lin-380-s24/self_assessment_2/README.md

 ### Setup

 1. Create a new RStudio project for this assignment.
 Title it "self_assessment_2".
+2. Add it inside the `Workspace/` folder.
-2. Create a new Quarto document.
+3. Create a new Quarto document.
 Title it "Self-assessment #2" and provide add your name as the author.
-3. Delete all the material below the front matter
+4. Delete all the material below the front matter to begin with a blank document.

 ### Respond